Plestiodon latiscutatus

-The Okada's five-lined skink or Far Eastern skink (Plestiodon latiscutatus, Jap. オカダトカゲ Okada-Tokage) is a species of lizard which is endemic to Japan.
+Plestiodon latiscutatus, also known commonly as the Far Eastern skink, Okada's five-lined skink, and Okada-Tokage (オカダトカゲ) in Japanese, is a species of lizard in the subfamily Scincinae of the family Scincidae.
+The species is endemic to Japan.

 Taxonomy

-The species was first described by the American herpetologist Edward Hallowell in 1861.
+The species Plestiodon latiscutatus was first described by the American herpetologist Edward Hallowell in 1861.
 There are no recognized subspecies.
-During the 20th century it was placed in the genus Eumeces which now contains African and Middle-Eastern skinks.
-It was long named Eumeces okadae but changed to latiscutatus according to the rules of nomenclature and priority.
+During the 20th century it was placed in the genus Eumeces, which as of 2026 contains African and Middle-Eastern skinks.
+It was long called Eumeces okadae, a synonym of P. latiscutatus according to the rules of nomenclature and priority.